Quentinrezzo/Final-Project-Formula1/project_report.md

 To avoid data leakage and capture evolving trends, a series of progressive performance tables were created for each entity including drivers, constructors, qualifying sessions, sprints, and driver–circuit combinations.
 Each table aggregated historical statistics such as average finish position, podium rate, mechanical failure rate, and consistency indices.
 In addition, measures of driver and constructor experience were incorporated, allowing the model to learn from recent yet contextually relevant performance patterns rather than entire career histories.

 The final step consisted of **merging all progressive performance tables** into a single integrated table named model_dataset.csv serving as the foundation for model training.
-This key dataset, generated through the features.py file, contains **2,278 rows and 113 columns**, representing a rich overview of the features influencing race outcomes in Formula 1.
+This dataset, generated through the features.py file, contains **2,278 rows and 113 columns**, representing a rich overview of the features influencing race outcomes in Formula 1.
 A **rolling five-year window** was applied.
-This dynamic structure allows the model to remain temporally consistent and adaptive to new data, while preventing information leakage from future races.
+This setup keeps the model consistent over time and adaptive to new data, while avoiding any leakage from future results.

 ### C. Models Used
 The predictive modeling stage of this project focused on evaluating multiple machine learning algorithms to identify the most effective approach for forecasting Formula 1 race outcomes.
 The model development and training logic were implemented in the src/models.py file, ensuring full reproducibility and consistency across experiments.

-Several classification models including Logistic Regression, Gradient Boosting, XGBoost, and Random Forest were evaluated for their ability to capture the complex, nonlinear relationships between input features and race outcomes.
+Several models including Logistic Regression, Gradient Boosting, XGBoost, and Random Forest were tested and compared for their ability to capture the complex, nonlinear relationships between input features and race outcomes.
 Among these, the Random Forest model achieved the highest overall performance with a **validation accuracy of 0.80 and a ROC–AUC score of 0.83**, outperforming the other approaches.
 For this reason, it was selected as the final model for the project.
 Training and validation were conducted separately for Grand Prix and Sprint formats, using the rolling-window described in Section B.

 | Model                | Validation Accuracy | Validation ROC–AUC |
 |----------------------|---------------------|--------------------|